raggedkarma/godbreakersaga/src/honour-lies.md

 Several rules will require a unit to be able to see another.
 Units can 'see' in all directions.
 Terrain, holdings and enemy units block sight if there is no imaginary line that could be drawn that does not pass entirely through.

 ### Deploy or Reposition
 When deploying or repositioning a unit, it cannot be in base contact or overlapping any other unit.
 A unit may be deployed or repositioned into an unoccupied holding, and immediately occupy it as long as it would not immediately be engaged.
-If a unit would be repositioned or deployed such that it would be disordered (see [Disorder](#disorder)), a stand is removed after rebuilding the formation.

 ### Type
 A unit's type determines its orientation and attributes: _Attack_, _Defence_, _Morale_, and _Health_.
 All units must be one of four types: _beasts_, _behemoths_, _cavalry_ and _infantry_.